If you want to know Vietnam motorbike price then look no further. I will explain different bikes and their prices. From

 If you hope to buy something cheaper when researching Vietnam motorbike price then it’s likely that you have to turn to old Japanese bikes or Chinese craps.
 Think about 120% taxes!

 My company rents only new or near new small touring bikes from 125cc to 150cc.
-For 250cc, due to very high price, we provide the old XR model.
+For 250cc, we provide the latest Honda CRF250L model.
 This works with a wide range of prices, from 15$US to 50$US per day.
-All bikes were carefully serviced and checked to make sure they are in the best working conditions.
+All bikes were carefully serviced and checked to make sure they are in the best working condition.
 For more details on hiring a touring bike please visit this link.

 Real Touring Motorcycles

 Touring bike giants like Harley-Davidson, BMW, KTM, Ducati, Kawasaki, Benelli, Piaggio, Suzuki, and Yamaha, etc have authorized dealer shops in Vietnam.
-In addition, there are many private companies importing new large bikes from other brands like Honda, Triumph, Royal Enfield, and Bajaj etc. Being overcharged is probably something you don’t want to know about Vietnam motorbike price.
+In addition, there are many private companies importing new large bikes from other brands like Honda, Triumph, Royal Enfield, and Bajaj, etc. Being overcharged is probably something you don’t want to know about the Vietnam motorbike price.
 Expect to pay from 1.5 to 2 times more than in your home country.
 For example, my personal 2016 Kawasaki Versys 650 costs 14,500$US including taxes and registration.
 I thought twice before I bought it, but I really had no choice.

 If you love big bikes, you can shop for used bikes.
 There are illegally imported (mostly before 2010) and used legal bikes.
 The cheapest can go for just 1,000$US while the most expensive is about 70% of a new bike.
 In my whole career, I’ve never seen any tourist wanting to rent a bike for 50$US/day so we probably keep this as a dream or good memory.
 Honestly, we plan to provide big bikes but only when prices become lower and customers stretch their budget.
 This may sound rude or straightforward but we have to be realistic here!